What device is installed during a propane pressure test at the refrigerator?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

 The device that is installed during a propane pressure test at the refrigerator is a manometer.
-A manometer is specifically designed to measure the pressure of gases, making it essential for ensuring that the propane system is functioning within its specified pressure range.
-Proper pressure levels are critical for the safe and efficient operation of propane appliances, including refrigerators.
+A manometer is specifically designed to measure the pressure of gases, including propane.
+In the context of a propane system, it accurately gauges the pressure levels, which is essential for ensuring the system operates within the safe and efficient parameters set by safety regulations.

 Subscribe